NutritionDay: nutritionDay worldwide – The Project

 The project “nutritionDay worldwide” addresses improved patient safety and quality of care by raising awareness and increasing knowledge about disease-related malnutrition.
 NutritionDay establishes a worldwide chart in which nutritional status and prevalence of malnutrition are portrayed.
 Further, it documents relevant nutritional infrastructures in hospitals and nursing homes.
 The aim of the project is to emphasize the importance of adequate clinical nutrition in both settings.

 In January 2006 the project was conducted for the first time under the direction of Univ.
 Prof. Dr. Michael Hiesmayr (Medical University of Vienna) with support of the Austrian Society of Clinical Nutrition (AKE) and the European Society for Clinical Nutrition and Metabolism (ESPEN).
-A subsequent audit took place in January 2007 when the project was extended to intensive care units and nursing homes.
+A subsequent audit took place in January, 2007, when the project was extended to intensive care units (ICU) and nursing homes.
 Since then, nutritionDay is performed in all 3 settings.
 In 2012 “oncology nutritionDay” was performed as the first disease-specific nutritionDay.

 The audit is unit and patient-centered.
 Information about the actual nutrition care and nutrition monitoring on participating wards is gathered using four questionnaires.
 This happens on one single day worldwide.

-The hospital ward as an organisational unit is of particular interest.
+The hospital ward as an organizational unit is of particular interest.
 The ward, with all its specific characteristics and local culture, is the direct centre of care for a group of patients within the hospital.

 The direct interview of patients is a characteristic specific to “nutritionDay project”.
-Patients are surveyed about their eating habits on the day (“how much of your meal did you eat?”) and about the reasons for not eating.
+Ward patients are surveyed about their eating habits on the day (“how much of your meal did you eat?”) and about the reasons for not eating.

 Transnational multilingual Approach

 Hospital wards and nursing homes from 51 countries have already participated in nutritionDay.
-In January 2013, the nutritionDay database counts more than 132.000 datasets from patients and nursing home residents.
+In January, 2013, the nutritionDay database counts more than 132.000 datasets from patients and nursing home residents.

 The questionnaires are available in over 30 languages.
 This enables the project to include minority groups of patients (e.g. immigrants, non-native speakers).

 Performance of the nutritionDay audit

-On one specific day in November, the “nutritionDay” takes place every year.
+On one specific first or second Thusday in November, the “nutritionDay” takes place every year.
 On this day, participating hospital wards and nursing homes collect data on the nutritional status of their patients and residents and record supply structures relevant for nutritional care.
 Thus, participants receive an actual snapshot of their hospital unit or nursing home.
-After a specified period of time, a follow-up evaluation is performed which gives information on the patients’ outcome.
+After a specified period (30 days for ward patients, 60 days for ICU patients and 6 months for nursing home residents) of time, a follow-up evaluation is performed which gives information on the patients’ outcome.